 BVLOS Wind Power Park inspection for Veidekke

 The project presented four main challenges.
 The remote location limited mobile coverage, making capturing data difficult.
 The ground model could only be created during the warmer months when no snow was on the ground, making the tight schedule tighter.
-Part of the construction area was located within the approach area to Mosjøen Airport, so the Field team needed to seamlessly coordinate work with airport management.
+Part of the construction area was located within the approach area to Mosjøen Airport, so the project team needed to seamlessly coordinate work with airport management.
 Another interesting challenge was performing laser scanning while the wind turbines were operational.
-This required specialist technology and expertise to weave BVLOS (beyond visual line of site) drones between and around rotating turbine rotors over all 72 sites.
+This required Stellaire's specialist technology and expertise to weave BVLOS (beyond visual line of site) drones between and around rotating turbine rotors over all 72 sites.

 Good stakeholder management and open communication with Mosjøen Airport ensured quick, safe, and efficient project delivery.
-The project team opted to use Field’s ultra-modern drone, Urban Explorer, because it delivers high-precision data sets in a package weighing less than 4 kg.
-The Urban Explorer’s long-range capacity and fully automated data capture while flying BVLOS proved very useful, ensuring smooth project delivery in only a few days.
+The project team opted to use Stellaire's ultra-modern drone, Urban Explorer, because it delivers high-precision data sets in a package weighing less than 4 kg.
+Urban Explorer’s long-range capacity and fully automated data capture while flying BVLOS proved very useful, ensuring smooth project delivery in only a few days.
 Data collected from the field was sent via a cloud-based solution to the Field processing team, who immediately started work on the datasets.
 Field’s proprietary software TerraPos and TpMatch helped guarantee the model’s accuracy.

-Field overcame many challenges to deliver accurate geodata insights quickly and sustainably.
+Field and Stellaire overcame many challenges to deliver accurate geodata insights quickly and sustainably.
 The data capture was carried out exclusively with electric vehicles and drones, and the carbon footprint was minimal.
 Veidekke received detailed data and models quickly and efficiently, providing critical insight into the construction area.